KK Partizan

-Since 1945, Partizan has won 48 trophies and is the holder of the 21 national champion titles.
-They have also won 16 national basketball cups, 6 Adriatic championships and 1 ABA League Supercup, and most notably the European Champion trophy at the Final Four of the EuroLeague in Istanbul in 1992.
+Since 1945, Partizan has won 51 trophies and is the holder of the 22 national champion titles.
+They have also won 16 national basketball cups, 8 Adriatic (ABA League) championships and 1 ABA League Supercup, and most notably the European Champion trophy at the Final Four of the EuroLeague in Istanbul in 1992.
 The final game was notable for the buzzer-beater by Aleksandar Đorđević which ranks among the most famous shots in basketball history.
 They also won 3 Korać Cups in 1978, 1979 and 1989 and participated in four Euroleague Final Fours.
 In September 2009, Partizan became the first and to this day the only Serbian team to play an official game against an NBA team.

 History

 1945–1971: Formation and early years

 The club was established on 4 October 1945, as a basketball section of the Sports Association of the Central House of the Yugoslav Army.
 The first club championship of Yugoslavia was held in 1946, and Partizan participated with a team consisting mostly of players from Yugoslav Army basketball team, which in 1945 won the unofficial state championship against the teams of Yugoslav republics.
 KK Partizan officially split from the Army in 1953, since the entire sports society became independent and was renamed as Partizan Yugoslav Sports Association (JSD Partizan).

 Although with a strong roster, including many players who played for the national team of Yugoslavia, Partizan waited for the first title of Yugoslav champion until 1976.
 In the first 30 years of its history, most well-known Partizan players have included Mirko Marjanović, Božidar Munćan, Radomir Šaper, Vilmoš Loci, Lajoš Engler, Čedomir Stojičević, Borislav Stanković, Borislav Ćurčić, Branko Radović, Radovan Radović, Miloš Bojović, Dragutin Čermak, Slobodan Jelić and others.
 During this period Partizan finished second-placed in the championship of Yugoslavia on five occasions.
 On two occasions (in 1950 and 1951) it even had the same number of points as the winner, but barely missed the title of national champion.